jorgezerpa/schnnel-hero-figma-plugin/README.md

 # Schnnel Hero (Hero section generator for Figma)

 This plugin displays a ready-to-edit hero or banner wireframe.
-When the plugin is open, a modal is displayed on the screen, on this modal user can click to select one template, and this will be rendered on the working table.
+When the plugin is open, a modal is displayed on the screen, on this modal user can click to select one template, and this will be rendered on the working table. try the plugin here -> https://www.figma.com/community/plugin/1127303485921047861/Schnell-wireframe

 ## Below are the steps to get your plugin running.
 You can also find instructions at: